Choto Katra: Origin

-Katara is a form of cellular dormitory built around an oblong courtyard; the form originated in Persia, and like many other things Persian and middle-Asian that the Mughals introduced in this subcontinent, this was copied in Northern India, the home of some of the rulers, members of the Royal Court and the nobility.
+Katra is a form of cellular dormitory built around an oblong courtyard; the form originated in Persia.
 However, the term may have been derived from Arabic word Katara which meant colonnaded building, or could be a corrupt French word used for a residential quarter.
-Other synonyms of it are Chuttre (French) and Chatrra (Hindi), both meaning Umbrella, were used for a place that sheltered Pilgrims.
+Other synonyms of it are Chuttre (French) and Chatrra (Hindi), both meaning Umbrella, were used for a place that sheltered pilgrims.

 History

-Chhota Katra was built in between 1663 and 1671.
-During the first reign of Shaista Khan, then Subahdar of Bengal and a patron of civic and religious building that gave to the architectural style appropriately named after him.
+Chhota Katra was built between 1663 and 1671.
+During the first reign of Shaista Khan, then Subahdar of Bengal.
 It held an important place in the cityscape suggesting their prominence in the Mughal Dhaka.

-Since the shift of Mughal capital in 1713, the Katra started to lose its importance along with the city, though the Naib Nazim Jissarat Khan briefly stayed here before his palace, or rather a mansion of which nothing much is now left, was built in 1765 in Nimtali in city just overcoming anarchy.
+Since the shift of Mughal capital in 1713, the Katra started to lose its importance along with the city, though Naib Nazim Jissarat Khan briefly stayed here before his palace was built in 1765 in Nimtali.

 The British made some additions to the Choto Katra, once used by the first English Medium School in Dhaka (1816) set up by Padre Leonardo, and then the first normal school (1857).
 The Nawabs of Dhaka rented the places as a coal and lime go-down for sometime.
-Accounts by Charles D'oyle in 1822 testify to the beauty of the partly surviving Bara Katra, plundered by the poor inhabitants who are still there.
-Attempts by the archaeology department in the past to take over the structure and restore it to its original glory have been unsuccessful, mainly thwarted by the people who are running a madrasa by illegally occupying a part of the structure.
+Attempts by the archaeology department in the past to take over the structure and restore it to its original state have been unsuccessful.

 Besides this Katra, there was several more such cellular structures mainly used as inns or residential enclaves, for example Maya Katra, Muqim Katra, Nawab Katra, etc. These Katras are the few reminiscences of residential quarters in Dhaka or elsewhere in Bengal built during Mughal period.